 Using IA’s ForecastSmart, retailers can eliminate wastage by as much as 6% while substantially reducing the time required to plan.

 - AI-led retail demand planning and forecasting systems are not black boxes.

 Traditional forecasting models act as a black box for planners.
 While the models make it easier by reducing manual effort, the “why” or the rationale behind the decision isn’t made clear.
 This creates a trust deficit.
 Bias creeping into the decision making due to the underlying data was a risk in adopting these models.
 Explainable AI, on the other hand, helps to build trust with the decision maker by providing the data and reasoning behind the result.
 It reveals which factors in the model (along with their impacts) contributed to the forecasting decision.
 As a result, explainable AI-based forecasting models are quickly accelerating adoption with retail planners.

-IA’s robust predictive analytics can take millions of data points into account across myriad variables such as seasonality, inflationary pressures, price elasticity, supply chain challenges, customer demand and more, to provide actionable insights around assortment, allocation, pricing, and overall financial planning.
+Our robust predictive analytics takes millions of data points into account across myriad variables such as seasonality, inflationary pressures, price elasticity, supply chain challenges, customer demand and more, to provide actionable insights around assortment, allocation, pricing, and overall financial planning.

-Whether it’s improving long-term demand visibility or responding to short-term demand fluctuations with agility and confidence, Impact Analytics has a powerful suite of solutions that can help.
-Learn how you can start producing highly accurate demand forecasts today.
+Whether it’s improving long-term demand visibility or responding to short-term demand fluctuations with agility and confidence, Impact Analytics has a powerful suite of solutions that will transform your business.
+Learn how to start producing highly accurate demand forecasts today.
 NextGen AI-Powered Retail Demand Forecasting Solution – ForecastSmart